nickinhinguyen/Counter-App/README.md

 2. Select an Android application on the left pannel
 3. In the SDK setup, all required components will be preselected, click Next
 4. After the download is finished, select Empty Activity in the project template
-5. Choose a project name, make sure to select Java as the language
+5. Name the project as CounterApp, make sure to select Java as the language
 ![alt text](https://github.com/nickinhinguyen/Counter-App/blob/master/img/app_configue.png)

 ## Project Structure